trafflux/AllSplice/docs/Ollama-Provider/PRD-Ollama-Provider.md

 OpenAI Api library

 Other Dependencies:
-"fastapi", "uvicorn", "uvicorn[standard]", "pydantic", "pydantic-settings", "cerebras-cloud-sdk", "ollama", "python-dotenv", "httpx", "anyio", "typing-extensions", "pytest", "pytest-asyncio", "pytest-cov", "ruff", "mypy", "pre-commit", "types-requests"
+"fastapi", "uvicorn", "uvicorn[standard]", "pydantic", "pydantic-settings", "httpx", "anyio", "typing-extensions", "pytest", "pytest-asyncio", "pytest-cov", "ruff", "mypy", "pre-commit"

 You are to only use ‘uv’ commands for execution and package management where applicable.
 This is test driven development using strongly typed Python and to specific project standards.
 Follow the guidelines provided.
 Ensure compliance with mypy, ruff, and any other rules.
 Consult pyproject.toml for config specifications.
 Code should follow best practices, be efficient, follow established project design patterns, and be highly reusable.
 Familiarize yourself with the codebase and try to use existing code where possible.
 Maintain DRY coding standards.